nohdonggyeong/nohdonggyeong/README.md

-### Hi there! 🙋🏻‍♂️
+### Hi there 🙋🏻‍♂️
-🚀 I'm back-end developer skilled in API and WEB implementation.
+🚀 I'm a backend developer in the web field.
-🌟 I love creating and sharing fun things.
+✨ I love creating and sharing fun things.

 ### Skills 🧑🏻‍💻